hdashnow/python_for_bioinformatics/README.md

 Note: you can treat a Seq object like a string and maniplate it in the ususal ways.

 resistance.fasta contains the full set of bacterial resistance genes.
 Write a script that reads this file, then writes a new fasta file containing only those sequences with "blaOXA" in the file name (there should be 202).
+If you get stuck, the solution is in read_fasta.py.

 ####Want more Bioinformatics problems?
 Try these resources: